Faizzyyy13/construction_rag_assiss/README.md

 Boundary Testing (Anti-Hallucination)

 10. Does Indecimal build commercial office spaces?
 (Expected: I don't have enough information)
-11. Which specific brands of cement and steel does Indecimal use?
+11. Who is the current CEO and founder of Indecimal?
 (Expected: I don't have enough information)
 12. What is the exact interest rate for the home financing support?
 (Expected: I don't have enough information)

 Evaluation Findings